MooersLab/latex-emacs/README.md

 - Org markup adds another layer of abstraction on top of LaTeX.

 I am already comfortable with LaTeX.
-I do not need the crutch of org.
+I do not need the crutch of org to produce tex files.

 <a id="Features"><h2>Features:</h2></a>